concur/developer.concur.com/src/api-reference/direct-connects/hotel-service.markdown

 8. Once certification passes, the Hotel supplier sends Concur the production URIs and credentials.
 9. Concur updates the production servers with the supplier’s production data.
 10. Upon successful completion, the supplier will be live in Concur for any customer to enable.
 11. The Travel client opts in to the Hotel callout (within the Travel Configuration) to allow their users to view and book the available inventory.
-Travel client sets ID which will identify them at Hotel suppliers for features like Corporate rates.
+Travel client sets ID which will identify them at Hotel suppliers for features like corporate rates.

 ## Non-Functional Requirements